Do I need to apply for admission to the College before I apply for financial aid?

 My parents are divorced.
 Whose income information do I use?

-Use the income of the parent for you currently reside with or the parent who provides the majority of support for you.
+Use the income of the parent you currently reside with or who provides majority of support for you.

 I am under 24 and I don’t live with my parents or my parents don’t claim me on their tax returns.
 Do I still need to use their information on the FAFSA?

 Yes.
 Even if you do not live with your parents, if you do not meet the federal definition of an

 Independent Student, you are required to supply parent information on the FAFSA.

 My parent is remarried.
 Do I need to use my step-parent’s income/tax information on the FAFSA?

 I am separated from my spouse now.
 How do I file for financial aid?

 As of the day you are completing the FAFSA, your marital status would be separated.
 If a joint tax return was filed, you will need to submit that with copies of your W2 forms.
 If you become separated after filing the FAFSA, please check with our office about correcting the information.